The Bolton SEO agency with a proven track record

 - Add a callback form, for browsers that are in a rush or viewing out of office hours.

-- Add a slideshow to your home page which includes banners featuring your unique selling points.
+- Add banners featuring your unique selling points and reasons to act.

-- A ‘call-to-action’ would be added to every page to encourage visitors to make contact.
+- Add ‘call-to-actions’ to every page to encourage visitors to make contact.

 Good descriptive text, appealing design, simple navigation and attractive images go a long way toward optimising your site.